linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 6/Damodaran - Dark Side of Valuation Ch 14 Mark to Market-Valuing Financial Services Companies.md

 Because assets reflect current market value, rather than original cost, it can be argued that analysts should be in a much better position to value financial services firms than the rest of the market.
 While this might be true, some costs are created in the process as well:

 - Book value equals market value: Assets might be marked to market, but that does remove the need to assess their value independently.
 Analysts who equate book value to market value because of marking to market not only abandon their responsibility for estimating value but also can make significant errors for two reasons.
 First, even if there is an active market from which market prices are extracted, markets can make mistakes, and these mistakes will then be embedded in the book value.
 For instance, the book values of mortgage-backed securities at banks at the start of 2008 reflected the market prices of these securities at the time.
 Only when the market prices collapsed did we realize that the book values of financial services firms overstated their true values.
 Second, in many cases, assets are marked to market based not on an observable market price but on models used by the appraiser.
 In fact, the firm that holds the securities often assesses their value for accounting purposes.
 Not surprisingly, there is a tendency to overstate values, and a lag occurs in recognizing changes in those values.
 - Measuring investment quality: While we can take issue with the fact that the book value of assets at many companies reflects what was originally invested in them, rather than current value, the conventional accounting approach has a benefit.
 One of the key determinants of a company's value is the quality of its investments, and the most widely used measures of investment quality are accounting returns—returns on equity and capital.
 By looking at earnings relative to original investment, we get an estimate of how much return that original investment is making.
-Thus, a firm that invested  $800 in an asset three years ago and is generating$ 200 in after-tax earnings currently is earning a 25% return on its investment.
+Thus, a firm that invested  \$800 in an asset three years ago and is generating\$ 200 in after-tax earnings currently is earning a 25% return on its investment.
 By marking assets to market, we lose this important piece of information.
 In fact, if assets are truly marked to market, the return on equity on every asset should be equal to the cost of equity.
 Nothing distinguishes firms making good investments from those making bad investments.

 # Regulation and Risk